 As part of its effort to claim a portion of Antarctica, Argentina sent a pregnant woman to the continent.
-In January 1979, Emile Marco Palma became the first child born in on the southernmost continent.
+In January 1979, Emile Marco Palma became the first child born on the southernmost continent.

 If you throw boiling water into the air in Antarctica, it will instantly vaporize.
-Most of the particles will turn into steam while others are instantly converted to small pieces of ice.
+Most of the particles will turn into steam, while others are instantly converted to small pieces of ice.

 Millions of years ago, Antarctica had a much warmer climate and boasted evergreen forests and a variety of animals.
-Fossils of this earlier period provide scientists with clues about life before Antarctica became a vast icy shelf.
+Fossils from this earlier period provide scientists with clues about life before Antarctica became a vast icy shelf.

 Melting Antarctica's ice sheets would raise oceans around the world by 200 feet to 210 feet (60 to 65 m).